A Beginner’s Guide to What is Decentralized Finance (DeFi)

 The industry leaders a.k.a banks have been holding their invincible position until now.
 But with the inequalities of existing global financial systems coming on the surface in the face of economic meltdowns, the Fintech domain is trembling.

-A number of crypto startups have emerged with different ideas and models but a common intent.
+A number of crypto startups have emerged with different ideas and models, and common intent.
 The intent to make financial services accessible on a global scale.

-The adoption of blockchain technology in finance and spread of decentralized financial services is shaping a new world and it’s called Decentralized Finance (DeFi).
-This world is been characterized by global accessibility of financial services, safe transactions, and low transaction price.
+The adoption of blockchain technology in finance and the spread of decentralized financial services is shaping a new world and it’s called Decentralized Finance (DeFi).
+This world is characterized by global accessibility of financial services, safe transactions, low transaction price, and the latest DeFi trends revolving in the market.

-Today, through this Decentralized Finance (DeFi) guide, let us walk you through this decentralized finance world.
+Today, through this Decentralized Finance guide, let us walk you through the decentralized finance world and explain DeFi for beginners.
 One where no one is unbanked.

-A simple answer to what is decentralized finance or DeFi is that it is a brand new monetary system which is built on public blockchains.
-The components of open finance consists of protocols, digital assets, dApps and smart contracts, which are built on Blockchain.
+A simple answer to what is a decentralized finance definition or DeFi is that it is a brand new monetary system which is built on public blockchains.
+The components of open finance consist of protocols, digital assets, dApps (decentralized applications) and smart contracts, which are built on Blockchain.

-Now as the definition of decentralization finance and the aim behind its inception is cleared, let’s have a comparative look at DeFi vs Traditional Financial system.
+Now that we know what is DeFi and the aim behind its inception is cleared, let’s have a comparative look at DeFi vs Traditional Financial system in our Decentralized Finance guide.

 Traditional vs Decentralized Finance: How Different is DeFi From Other Banking Products?

-While Decentralized Finance (DeFi) is only an advanced version of the finance structure with the same core working lying in receiving and giving money, there are some inherent decentralized differences to consider for distinguishing between DeFi and fintech.
-The one that makes Blockchain one of the key Fintech trends for 2020 and beyond.
+While Decentralized Finance (DeFi) is only an advanced version of the finance structure with the same core working, lying in receiving and giving money, there are some inherent decentralized differences to consider for distinguishing between DeFi and fintech.
+The one that makes Blockchain app development services one of the key Fintech trends for 2021 and beyond.

-2. Another thing that clearly defines the differences between DeFi and traditional banking apps is that the former comes with the power of code transparency.
+2. One of the prominent DeFi features that clearly defines the differences between DeFi and traditional banking apps is that the former comes with the power of code transparency.
 This makes it possible for anyone to audit, which develops a trust with users because everyone has the opportunity of understanding the contract’s functionality.
 And since the transactions are pseudonymous, the privacy questions never emerge.

 4. Anybody can create decentralized finance applications and anybody can use them.
 Unlike present day finance, there are no accounts or gatekeepers on this front and the users interact directly with smart contracts from crypto wallets.

-How can Decentralized Finance be Applied to the Real World?
+How can DeFi Be Applied to the Real World?

 The rising adoption of Open finance platforms and processes give the potential to transform the lives of everyone unbanked in the world.